FEED: SECURE // AES-256

 Data Sharing Agreements

-ICE has signed data-sharing agreements with the Social Security Administration, the IRS, and the Department of Health and Human Services.
-Under its SSA agreement, ICE could request up to 50,000 records per month, including addresses, banking data, and contact information.
-Reports indicate ICE requested over a million records from the IRS in the first four months of the agreement.
+Under its SSA agreement, ICE can request up to 50,000 records per month — addresses, banking data, contact information.
+Reports indicate ICE pulled over a million records from the IRS in the first four months.

 Social Media Monitoring

-ICE has purchased social media monitoring tools that analyze public posts, connections, and activity patterns.
-These tools are marketed for monitoring protests and public gatherings — a capability that extends well beyond immigration enforcement.
+ICE purchases tools that scrape public posts, map connections, and flag activity patterns.
+These tools are marketed for monitoring protests and public gatherings — far beyond immigration enforcement.

 What You Can Do

-Review every app on your phone that has location access.
-Disable location permissions for apps that don't need it — especially weather apps, games, shopping apps, and social media.
-These are the apps whose data ends up in commercial location databases.
+Audit every app with location access.
+Disable it for weather apps, games, shopping apps, and social media.
+These feed commercial location databases.
+Use a VPN to mask your IP.

 Remove Yourself from Data Brokers